An overview of the latest key information on the performance of the State's resources industry.

 Petroleum sector highlights

 The petroleum sector decreased in terms industry value in 2016.
 The sector, which includes crude oil, condensate, LNG, natural gas and LPG, was valued at $17.1 billion in 2016, a decrease of fourteen per cent on last year.

 LNG remained the State’s most valuable petroleum product in 2016 accounting for 62 per cent of the value of the petroleum sector.
 A 17 per cent increase in the volume of LNG sold in 2016 was not enough to compensate for falling prices, resulting in a decrease in its sales value to $10.7 billion in 2016.

 The value of crude oil sales fell significantly (45 per cent) year on year as did the volume of sales which fell 30 per cent between 2015 and 2016.
-Despite regaining some ground towards the end of 2015, oil prices remain depressed, averaging 10 cents lower in 2016 compared with 2015.
+Despite regaining some ground towards the end of 2015, global oil prices remain depressed, averaging 14.7 per cent lower in US dollar terms in 2016 compared with 2015.
 This, together with production cuts, has led to the value of crude oil sales falling from $3.7 billion in 2015 to $2.1 billion in 2016.

 Condensate prices also decreased, broadly in line with oil prices, but a smaller decrease in sales volumes (3 per cent) meant that the corresponding decrease in value was only 12 percent, from $2.5 billion in 2015 to $2.2 billion in 2016.